Holy Bull: 1994: three-year-old season

-In his next start on August 20, Holy Bull faced his toughest challenge in the Travers Stakes, held at the same 1 1/4-mile distance as the Kentucky Derby.
-The field of five included Preakness and Belmont Stakes winner Tabasco Cat and Arkansas Derby winner Concern, who would later win the 1994 Breeders' Cup Classic.
+Holy Bull’s next start on August 20 was the Travers Stakes, held at the same 1 1/4-mile distance as the Kentucky Derby.
+The field of five included Preakness and Belmont Stakes winner Tabasco Cat and Arkansas Derby winner Concern, who later won the 1994 Breeders' Cup Classic.
 Trainer D. Wayne Lukas also entered Commanche Trail to act as a "rabbit" for stablemate Tabasco Cat, hoping to force Holy Bull into a speed duel and set the race up for Tabasco Cat to close in the stretch.
 As planned, Commanche Trail went straight to the lead, completing the first quarter-mile in :224/5 and the half-mile in :461/5.
-Holy Bull was right alongside and then pulled into the lead down the backstretch, completing the first three-quarters in 1:103/5.
-In the long history of the Travers, only the great Man o' War had ever run a faster six furlongs and held on to win the race.
+Holy Bull was right alongside and pulled into the lead down the backstretch, completing the first three-quarters in 1:103/5.
+In the long history of the Travers, only Man o' War had ever run a faster six furlongs and held on to win the race.
 Rounding the far turn, Holy Bull opened up a large lead but then Concern, at one point more than 20 lengths behind, started to close ground rapidly.
 As they neared the finish line, Concern looked the likely winner but Holy Bull refused to let him by, prevailing by a neck.
 Tabasco Cat finished 17 lengths behind in third; Commanche Trail finished last, "distanced" by the field.

 "They thought he didn't have the breeding to go a mile and a quarter," said Croll.
 "They said he couldn't go around two turns.
 They thought he could win only on the lead.
 They had a rabbit up front and a closing horse chasing him at the end of a mile and a quarter.
 Well, he did what he had to do.
 He answered all the questions."

-Holy Bull finished the season in the Woodward Stakes on September 17 against a field that included Grade I winners Devil His Due, Colonial Affair, Go For Gin, Tinners Way and Bertrando.
-This time Holy Bull rated behind the early pace set by Bertrando then drew off to win by five lengths.
+Holy Bull finished the season in the Woodward Stakes on September 17 against a field that included Grade I winners Devil His Due, Colonial Affair, Go For Gin, Tinners Way, and Bertrando.
+This time Holy Bull rated behind the early pace set by Bertrando, then drew off to win by five lengths.
 Smith said, "I'm in awe of him.
 I thought he grew wings at the quarter pole."

-Holy Bull again skipped the Breeders Cup, in part because the supplemental fee to enter him in the Classic would have been $360,000.
+Holy Bull again skipped the Breeders’ Cup, in part because the supplemental fee to enter him in the Classic would have been $360,000.
 Croll also felt the colt needed a rest after a demanding season.
 "You could give me a half-million dollars tax-free and I wouldn't run him in the Breeders' Cup," he said.
 "This horse has been good for me and now it's time for me to be good to him."